Before investing in a PLM solution, it is important to get acquainted with current processes and the cost of not having a PLM.

 The total number of hours spent on the above tasks is the annual number of wasted hours.

-two technicians estimates 6 hours per week is wasted per person, and three designers says around 6-8 hours each.
 A rough estimate is 7 hours per week for e.g. 40 weeks a year.
-40 x 7 hours = 280 hours wasted per employee.
+40 x 7 hours = 280 hours wasted per employee per year.